tugberkgoc/foundation-notes/06 Code Quality.md

 ## 4 Documentation

-In this third and last topic we will be using the [JSDoc](http://usejsdoc.org) tool to build a detailed code documentation website by extracting special comments inserted into our source code.
+In this topic we will be using the [JSDoc](http://usejsdoc.org) tool to build a detailed code documentation website by extracting special comments inserted into our source code.

 The default set of documentation tools provided in JSDoc are not suitable for documenting Koa routes and so we will be using a plugin called [jsdoc-route-plugin](https://www.npmjs.com/package/jsdoc-route-plugin).
 This should have been installed by the package manifest however you should check that you are using the current version of the `package.json` file and update if needed, rerunning the `npm install` command to ensure all packages are installed.
 You should also check that you have the latest version of the `jsdoc.conf` configuration file.